RobertCrummett/Earthquake_and_Volcano_Deformation/README.md

-# Earthquakes and Volcano Deformation
-by Paul Segall (2010)

-going to update this when I find the time

--Nate
+# README.md

+I am recreating some of the figures and eqautions as Matlab functions as I read through 'Earthquake and Volcano Deformation' by Paul Segall (2010).\n
+I will organize this file better later